BaristaLabs/skinny-html2pdf/README.md

 As .Net Core 2.1 is still in development, the .Net Core 2.1 Preview SDK must be downloaded and installed.

-The latest version of Chromium available for Alpine at the time of this writing is Chrome 64.
+The latest version of Chromium available for Alpine at the time of this writing is Chrome 64, so chrome-dev-tools-runtime should not be upgraded to latest.

+Build using docker-compose:

 ``` bash
 git clone https://github.com/baristalabs/skinny-html2pdf